alex-bellon/wikipedia/README.md

 ### Files
 - [Run commands](https://en.wikipedia.org/wiki/Run_commands) - In the context of Unix-like systems, the term rc stands for the phrase "run commands".
 It is used for any file that contains startup information for a command.
+- [Request for Comments (RFC)](https://en.wikipedia.org/wiki/Request_for_Comments) - in information and communications technology, is a type of text document from the technology community.
+An RFC document may come from many bodies including from the Internet Engineering Task Force (IETF), the Internet Research Task Force (IRTF), the Internet Architecture Board (IAB), or from independent authors.

 ### Graphics
 - [Box-drawing character](https://en.wikipedia.org/wiki/Box-drawing_character) - a form of semigraphics widely used in text user interfaces to draw various geometric frames and boxes.
 Box-drawing characters typically only work well with monospaced fonts.
 - [Greeble](https://en.wikipedia.org/wiki/Greeble) - or nurnie is a fine detailing added to the surface of a larger object that makes it appear more complex, and therefore more visually interesting.
+- [Marching squares](https://en.wikipedia.org/wiki/Marching_squares) -  a computer graphics algorithm that generates contours for a two-dimensional scalar field (rectangular array of individual numerical values).
 - [Stanford Bunny](https://en.wikipedia.org/wiki/Stanford_bunny) - Standard for scanning 3d objects
 - [Utah Teapot](https://en.wikipedia.org/wiki/Utah_teapot) - Standard 3D test model
 - [Z-Fighting](https://en.wikipedia.org/wiki/Z-fighting) - When 2 planes are in the same position and 'mesh' together.